daxmawal/StarPU-Inference-Server/docs/tracing.md

-The server writes `batching_trace_summary.csv` alongside the JSON trace and automatically runs `scripts/plot_batch_summary.py` at shutdown to generate latency scatter plots for CPU/GPU batches.
+The server writes `batching_trace_summary.csv` alongside the JSON trace and automatically runs `scripts/plot_batch_summary.py` at shutdown to generate latency scatter plots for CPU/GPU batches plus a queue-size/rejections view (if `batching_queue_metrics.csv` is present).
 Run it manually to re-plot or to point at archived traces:

 ```bash